 Finally, when it comes to sleep, you can’t control when you sleep or how well you sleep.
 But you do control when you get in and out of bed.
 If you adhere to the strict Quaroutine that you lay out for yourself, your sleep will naturally adapt (after a couple of painful days).

 When I say worship your routine, what I’m really saying is that your routine should take precedence over everything else for the next few months.
 Some days you’ll be productive.
 Some days you won’t.
 Some days you’ll be healthy and energized.
 Some days you won’t.
 But every day, you can control whether you show up or not.
 And showing up is (mostly) what matters.

-Remember all those people you used to miss hanging out with or wished you could catch up with them, but always felt like you didn’t ever have enough time?
+Remember all those people you used to miss hanging out with or wished you could catch up with, but always felt like you didn’t ever have enough time?

 Well, now you have no excuse.

-This is something that we all need and I hope it continues on even after this is all over, as a lot of evidence suggested that pre-Corona, we were starved of social contact and meaningful relationships.
+This is something that we all need and I hope it continues even after this is all over, as a lot of evidence suggests that pre-Corona, we were starved of social contact and meaningful relationships.

 If you’ve ever wanted to start a book club, a board game club, a drink-a-bunch-of-cheap-wine-on-a-Tuesday-night club, now is the best time to start it.
 If there’s someone in your life that you have lost contact with, the virus is the best excuse ever to reconnect.
 If there’s someone you wish the seven plagues upon, then… well, now’s the time to shut the fuck up about it.